railwayapp/docs/src/docs/overview/best-practices.md

 It can be all too easy to create a new project each time you deploy a database or service, but there are a few reasons to keep related services within the same project.

-- **Private networking** - The private network is scoped to a single environment within a project, having all related services within a single project will allow you to use private networking for faster networking along with no egress fees for service to service communication.
+- **Private networking** - The private network is scoped to a single environment within a project, having all related services within a single project will allow you to use private networking for faster networking along with no egress fees for service-to-service communication.

 - **Project clutter** - Deploying a new service or database as an entire project will quickly become overwhelming and clutter your dashboard.

 ## Use Reference variables

-Reference variables allow you to reference to another variable, either within the current service or from another service in the same project.
+Reference variables allow you to reference another variable, either within the current service or from another service in the same project.

 This is recommended over copying and pasting variables you need to access in another service, for example.

 Using reference variables ensures your variable values are always in sync.
-Changed your TCP proxy?
+Change your TCP proxy?
 The variable updates.
-Changed your backend hostname?
+Change your backend hostname?
 The variable updates.

-For examples on how to use reference variables, please see our [reference variable guide](/guides/variables#reference-variables).
+For examples of how to use reference variables, please see our [reference variable guide](/guides/variables#reference-variables).